BjornMelin/stardex/README.md

 ## 🏗️ Architecture

-The application is structured as a monorepo with two main services:
+The application is structured as a monorepo with three main components:

 ### 🎨 Frontend Service (Next.js)